rohan-varma/rohan-varma.github.io/_posts/2017-1-30-Neural-Net.md

 title: Implementing a Neural Network in Python
 ---

-[In progress write-up on neural networks]
+[In progress wite-up on neural networks]

 ### Defining the Learning Problem